behnazeslami/llm_salon26/README.md

-# LLM Salon '26
+# Large Language Models in Python

-AI From Insight to Impact That Matters
+Salon'26 [AI From Insight to Impact That Matters]